 Day 11: Grand Canyon

 At 277 miles long and 6,000 feet deep, the Grand Canyon, a World Heritage site and natural wonder of the world, is a truly remarkable place.
 Taking the Desert View Drive – a 25-mile route along the canyon's south rim – you'll pause at a series of viewpoints to enjoy magnificent views across the layers of multi-coloured rock, some dating back millions of years, that form the canyon's sheer rock walls.
-Please note, El Tovar will be closed between July 2018 and February 2019.
-During this time, accommodation will be at Maswik North.
+Please note, El Tovar may be closed for renovations in late 2019 or early 2020.
+During this time, accommodation will be at Maswik North, comprised of cosy cabins and historic lodge buildings just moments from the canyon’s edge.

 This trip has no fixed departures but restrictions may apply - check operator website